 The Union for Contemporary Art is located within the North Omaha community, a segment of our city that covers more than 30 square miles and encompasses more than 50 unique neighborhoods.
 African Americans head approximately 73% of the households in north Omaha.
 The area contains many of Omaha’s most economically and socially distressed neighborhoods with more than 17% of residents living at or below the national poverty line.

-The Union’s current and soon-to-be facilities are located within the North 24th and Lake Historic District, an area also historically referred to as the Near North Side neighborhood.
-This area of north Omaha has long been distinguished as the nucleus of Omaha’s African American community.
+The Union’s facility is located within the North 24th and Lake Historic District, an area also historically referred to as the Near North Side neighborhood.
+This area of North Omaha has long been distinguished as the nucleus of Omaha’s African American community.
 During its “golden years” from the 1920’s through the early 1960’s, a time of rampant discriminatory housing practices called redlining, the area flourished as a segregated but vibrant and bustling economic and cultural corridor.
 Near North Side venues contributed significantly to the evolution of America’s jazz and big band legacies.

 Following a heightened period of civil unrest in the mid to late 1960’s, the area entered a period of rapid decline followed by nearly five decades of systematic disinvestment and disregard.
 Today, a multitude of community investments, initiatives, and new organizations are bringing hope that this trend is finally beginning to reverse.